 Next, you will need to create Container Environment Variables and define your MINIO_ACCESS_KEY and MINIO_SECRET_KEY values.
 Make sure these are identical between nodes and fill the Environment Variable Value with proper random credentials.

-In the Networking section, be sure to select Host Network, then click NEXT until you reach the Host Path Volumes section.
+In the Networking section, select Host Network then click NEXT until you reach the Host Path Volumes section.

 In the Host Path Volumes section, select the directory or dataset you created earlier and enter the

 Confirm your options, then click SUBMIT to complete the first node.